lf-edge/eden/tests/TESTING.md

 https://github.com/lf-edge/eden/blob/master/tests/integration/eden.integration.tests.txt

 The second option is more flexible, because we can run the same test several times with different parameters in the same scenario.

+## Test scripting

+Escript test binary `eden.escript.test` provides support for defining filesystem-based tests by creating scripts in a directory.
+To basic implementation of internal Go testscripts added support of `eden` commands, test-binaries and templates.

+Test scripts can be used as glue logic for test binaries “detectors” and “actors”.
+All components that are required for tests, such as configuration files, test data, or external scripts, can be placed in a test script and processed by the Eden template engine.

+You can read more about the test scripting for Eden testing at [ESCRIPTS.md](escript/ESCRIPTS.md).